-After approval of the NCBP, the proposed mitigations area(s) will undergo preliminary site management, if necessary.
-Depending on the existing conditions of the mitigation area(s), some land may have woody vegetation, hedgerows, shrubs, and trees that would need to be removed to increase connectivity of grassland habitat and promote herbaceous growth.
+Initial vegetation management will be performed in the first year following the commencement of construction to establish suitable habitat conditions for the target species.
+Initial site enhancement work will focus on removing unwanted vegetation such as trees, shrubs, and invasive species to facilitate the growth of native grasses that provide habitat to the target species and increase connectivity of grassland habitat.
 Vegetation/trees would be cut low enough and/or removed to permit brush hogging.
-Removing the hedgerows and woody vegetation would improve grassland habitat by increasing connectivity with other fields, increasing the size of contiguous grassland patches, and by removing potential predator corridors.
+Removing the hedgerows and woody vegetation improves grassland habitat by increasing connectivity with other fields, increasing the size of contiguous grassland patches, and by removing potential predator corridors.